pixelated/pixelated-user-agent/README.md

 ## Development

-You like the idea and you want to run it locally, then before you have to install the following packages:
+If you want to run and test it locally, then before you have to install the following dependencies:

 * [Vagrant](https://www.vagrantup.com/downloads.html), Vagrant is a tool that automates the setup of a virtual machine with the development environment
 * A vagrant [compatible provider](https://www.vagrantup.com/docs/providers/), e.g. [Virtual Box](https://www.virtualbox.org/wiki/Downloads).

-### Option 1: Pixelated User Agent without LEAP provider
+### Option 1: Run Pixelated User Agent against an existing LEAP provider

+1) If you don't have access to an existing LEAP provider, you can create an account at [Bitmask mail demo provider](https://mail.bitmask.net/).

-1) Clone the repo and start the virtual machine (downloads 600MB, you may want get a coffee or tea in the meantime):
+2) Clone the Pixelated User Agent repo and start the virtual machine (downloads 600MB, you may want get a coffee or tea in the meantime):

 ```
 $ git clone https://github.com/pixelated/pixelated-user-agent.git